 SRJC has established SLOs for all courses, certificates, majors, Student Services programs, and for the institution itself.
 Assessment of student achievement of outcomes is the key to determining how well students are learning and how teaching and learning may be improved.

 While SRJC faculty routinely use assessment results to inform their teaching and to evaluate students for grading, in response to accrediting agencies and the U.S. Department of Education, the college also posts formal documentation of the assessment of SLOs, including descriptions of how these results relate to teaching and learning.
 In Fall 2013 the Academic Senate approved the these assessment goals for 2014/2015:

 - 100% of initial course assessments will be completed and a systematic, ongoing cycle of assessment will be established;

 - 100% of all certificates and majors will be assessed as part of a broader systematic, ongoing cycle of assessment;

-- General Education student learning outcomes will be identified, aligned with institutional student learning outcomes, and approved by the Academic Senate.
+- General Education SLOs will be identified, aligned with institutional SLOs, and approved by the Academic Senate.